Format Reference¶

 kelora -j app.log -F json # Output as JSON

-kelora -j app.log -F none --stats # Only stats
+kelora -j app.log --stats # Only stats

 See Also¶